panaroik-cell/shows_recommendation/README.md

 ## Summary

-The goal of the project is to deliver a tool or solution that would implement different AI methods which would help to discover and suggest TV shows to the user based on his/her viewing history across different streaming platforms and TV showtime tracker application.
+The goal of the project is to deliver a solution that would use different AI methods which would help to discover and suggest TV shows to the user based on his/her viewing history across different streaming platforms and TV showtime tracker application.

 ## Background